Defend Yourself This Flu Season – Book Your Influenza Vaccination Today!

 Please talk to our friendly WholeLife Pharmacy team about any questions or concern that you have about flu vaccination as it can be confusing.

-Under the National Immunisation Program (NIP), the following groups are eligible to receive a government-funded flu vaccination:
+Under the National Immunisation Program (NIP), all Australians from the following groups are eligible to receive a government-funded flu vaccination:

 *subject to change if government initiative changes.

 Note – not all WholeLife Pharmacy & Healthfoods take online flu vaccination bookings.
-If you cannot find your preferred pharmacy on the online booking platform, use the Store Locator to make a booking by phone.
+If you cannot find your preferred pharmacy on the online booking platform, use the Store Locator to make a booking by calling the store directly.

 Expand all